madx/madx.me/src/index.md

 =============

-I'm a web developer working at [Synbioz](http://synbioz.com/) where I build web applications using Ruby on Rails and JavaScript.
+I'm a web developer working at [Synbioz](http://synbioz.com/) where I build web applications using *Ruby on Rails* and *JavaScript*.

 I'm also in charge of developing our brand in the South of France through [Azur on Rails](http://azuronrails.com/).

-This site is where I keep my writings, among other things.
-You can follow me on Twitter, Github or Google+, or contact me through XMPP.
+You can follow me on Twitter, Github or Google+, or reach me through XMPP.

 ``` #haml
 %ul.social-list